Volunteer in Philippines

 Location of Projects

 There are lots of community based projects in Cebu but most medical and educational programs can be joined on the island of Leyte in the capital Tacloban City.
 You can also join placements in the capital - Manilla.
 Most people who visit the Philippines fly direct to Manila and if you think Cebu and other parts of the country are busy, times that by 100 and Manila is what you get.
-The chances of finding volunteer work in Bohol, Boracay and Palawan are also possibly.
+You can also find volunteer work in places like Bohol, Boracay and Palawan.

 When you think of the Philippines you probably think about a tropical paradise and a popular tourist destination, but the reality is quite different for people living away from the tourist resorts.
 There have been several economic, social and natural disasters which have badly affected the country in the past decade.
 This country has a population of around 95,000,000 people but shockingly around 30% of these live below the poverty line.
 There are lots of NGO's, non profit and also international charities which operate on the ground in the Philippines which help people on the ground through funding and action.
 They aim to alleviate poverty and provide a better future for people with better education and living conditions.
 You could also work to help womens rights by providing help and training.

 With more than 7,100 islands, the Philippines is a sprawling country with a rich history of biodiversity.
 However that biodiversity is slowly eroding due to, unfortunately, us.
 The Philippine coral reefs have been especially damaged, due to the increase in our population’s need for coastal development.
 Another big issue has been deforestation, where decades of this practice has left only 3% of the original forest cover left.